znguye/lab-dom-race-car/README.md

    - `gameIsOver` - a flag used to track whether the game is over.
 Set the initial value to `false`.

-   - `gameIntervalId` - a variable used to later store the ID of the interval running the game.
-This is needed in order to clear the interval once the game is over.
+   - `gameIntervalId` - a variable used to store the id of the interval running the game loop.
+We store and use this id to clear the interval once the game is over.

-   - `gameLoopFrecuency` - a number that indicates how many times the game interval will execute. `1000/60` is a good value for most screen making the game screen update 60 times per second (run at 60fps).
+   - `gameLoopFrecuency` - a number that indicates the interval in milliseconds at which the game loop will execute.
+A good value for most screens is `1000/60`, which equates to the the game being updated every ~17 millisecond, or about 60 times per second (60fps).

       <br>